cadamsdev/lazy-changesets-action/README.md

 ### Pull Request Workflow

 > [!NOTE]
 > This workflow comments on the pull request and notifies the user to create a changeset if there are no changesets found in the pull request.
-If changesets are found, it creates a release pull request.

 ![No Changesets Found](/media/no-changesets-found.png)